Tropical Storm Paulette strengthens in central Atlantic

 Sept.
-8 (UPI) -- Tropical Storm Paulette has strengthened a little as it's moved westward across the central Atlantic Ocean, forecasters said Tuesday.
+9 (UPI) -- Tropical Storm Paulette has strengthened as it moved westward across the central Atlantic Ocean, forecasters said Wednesday.

 In its 5 a.m.
-EDT advisory, the National Hurricane Center said Paulette was about 1,330 miles east of the northern Leeward Islands and 1,250 miles west of the Cabo Verde Islands.
-It had maximum sustained winds of 40 mph and was moving to the northwest at 3 mph.
+AST advisory, the National Hurricane Center said Paulette was about 1,145 miles east of the northern Leeward Islands and 1,440 miles west-northwest of the Cabo Verde Islands.
+It had maximum sustained winds of 60 mph and was moving to the west at 8 mph.

+It picked up speed Tuesday morning and became "noticeably" more organized since Monday night.

-Paulette, which formed early Monday, is on a projected track that could bring weather effects along the East Coast.
+Paulette, which formed early Monday, is projected to turn west-northwestward or westward Tuesday night and Wednesday.

 The 16th named storm of the 2020 season, Paulette set another record for the basin.
 This is the earliest on record that a "P" named storm has developed, according to Colorado State University meteorologist Phil Klotzbach.
 The previous record was set by Philippe in 2005.

-The system will track generally to the west-northwest across the Atlantic and should pass just north of the Lesser Antilles late in the week.
+The system will track generally to the west-northwest across the Atlantic and should pass well north of the Lesser Antilles late in the week.

 "All residents and interests of the Lesser Antilles, especially the Leeward Islands, should closely monitor the progression of this evolving tropical system," Accuweather meteorologist Dan Kottlowski said.